Configuring Network Rules

 Routing_Method_Preserve_Source_Port.png

-To set the Routing Method for an Internet network rule:
+To set the Routing Method for an Internet Network Rule:

 1. From the navigation menu, click Network > Network Rules.